France's Hollande warns against isolating Ebola-hit Guinea

 Conde's government has made some progress in bringing the outbreak under control, but aid workers say local resistance to help is hampering efforts to curb the spread in rural areas.

-Hollande was due to travel to neighboring Senegal later on Friday for a summit of French-speaking nations.
+Hollande was due to travel to neighbouring Senegal later on Friday for a summit of French-speaking nations.

 (Writing by Emma Farge and Joe Bavier; Editing by Daniel Flynn and Andrew Roche)